 Description

-This school is targeted at PhD students, postdocs and more senior researchers from all areas of science.
-Competence in Python or in another language such as Java, JavaScript, C/C++, MATLAB, or R is absolutely required.
-Basic knowledge of Python and git or another version control system is assumed.
-Participants without any prior experience with Python or git should work through the proposed introductory material before the course.
+This school is targeted at PhD students, postdocs and more senior researchers from all fields, who do a lot of programming in their academic life, but were never taught how to do so properly.
+Competence in programming and basic knowledge of Python and git is assumed.
+Participants are required to work through the proposed introductory material before.

-🌈 We care for diversity and inclusion, and strive for a welcoming atmosphere to programming scientists of all levels.
-In particular, we have focused on recruiting an international and gender-balanced pool of students: see how far we got in previous years!
+🌈 We strive for a welcoming and sociable atmosphere for scientists from all walks of life.
+In particular, we focus on recruiting an international and gender-balanced pool of students: see how far we got in previous years!

 Date & Location